whardesky/Image-Binarization/README.md

-# Image-Binarization
+# Image Binarization
-This program will convert any image to gray scale, then binarize the image to only black and white pixes.
+This program will convert any image to grayscale, then binarize the image to only black and white pixes.
+In grayscale images, every pixel represents an intensity value ranging from 0 (black) to 255 (white).
+In black and white images, every pixel is either 0 or 255.
+Intensity refers to the brightness of a color, white is the brightest and therefore the most intense, black is the darkest and the least intense.